 PAPERWORK REDUCTION ACT NOTICE AND PUBLIC BURDEN STATEMENT

 If submitted, it is mandatory for employers to retain a copy of this disclosure in their records for three years.
-29 U.S.C. § 2616; 29 C.F.R. § 825.500.
+29 U.S.C.
+2616; 29 CFR 825.500.
 Persons are not required to respond to this collection of information unless it displays a currently valid OMB control number.
 The Department of Labor estimates that it will take an average of 20 minutes for respondents to complete this collection of information, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 If you have any comments regarding this burden estimate or any other aspect of this collection information, including suggestions for reducing this burden, send them to the Administrator, Wage and Hour Division, U.S. Department of Labor, Room S-3502, 200 Constitution AV, NW, Washington, DC 20210.
 DO NOT SEND THE COMPLETED FORM TO THE WAGE AND HOUR DIVISION; RETURN IT TO THE EMPLOYER.